jaruizes/microfrontends-platform-security-oauthserver/README.md

-# microfrontends-platform-security-oauthserver
-Basic oauth server
+# Keycloak for Microfrontends PoC